-COMMENTS OF THE CALIFORNIA INDEPENDENT SYSTEM OPERATOR CORPORATION IN SUPPORT OF THE JOINT OFFER OF SETTLEMENT INVOLVING EMMT/CITIZENS
+COMMENTS OF THE CALIFORNIA INDEPENDENT SYSTEM OPERATOR CORPORATION IN SUPPORT OF JOINT OFFER OF SETTLEMENT INVOLVING ILLINOVA

-Pursuant to Rule 602(f) of the Rules of Practice and Procedure of the Federal Energy Regulatory Commission ("Commission"), 18 C.F.R. § 385.602(f) (2011), the California Independent System Operator Corporation ("ISO") hereby submits its comments on the Joint Offer of Settlement ("Settlement Agreement") filed by EMMT/Citizens and the California Parties (collectively, the "Settling Parties"), in the above-captioned proceedings on January 17, 2012.
+Pursuant to Rule 602(f) of the Rules of Practice and Procedure of the Federal Energy Regulatory Commission ("Commission"), 18 C.F.R. § 385.602(f) (2016), the California Independent System Operator Corporation ("ISO") hereby submits its comments on the Joint Offer of Settlement ("Settlement Agreement") filed by Illinova

+Corporation on behalf of Illinova Energy Partners, Inc. and the California Parties1 (collectively, the "Settling Parties"), in the above-captioned proceedings on August 24, 2016.